zlach/Interview/README.md

 ### Requirements
 - Match the UI/UX Design
+- For States just include 2 or 3 state values not all 50 same for property types
 - MultiStep Form Modal
 - When A User Opens the modal it is always the same first time view and state
 - When a User attempts to proceed to next step without required fields there are error messages (Form Validation)
-- When a user clicks next the modal content changes
+- When a user clicks next the modal content changes as long as form validation passes
+- When a user clicks previous the content changes to previous step
 - Photo Upload - when user clicks upload content of the modal has a spinner overlay - then replace the image with another local image.
 (Don't worry about actually uploading am image to AWS s3 that would require a lot more of your time)
 - When a user clicks the save button the modal has the same spinner overlay over the modal content and then adds to the table with the content
 - console.log the data object with all of the key value pairs that you will be sending along to a mock API call